Carlos Lacerda: Biography

 Born in Rio de Janeiro, Lacerda was the son of a family of politicians from Vassouras, Rio de Janeiro state.
 He was the son of the politician, tribune and writer Maurício de Lacerda (1888–1959) and Olga Caminhoá Werneck (1892–1979), being the paternal grandson of Sebastião Lacerda, Minister of the Supreme Federal Court and Minister of Transport in the government of Prudente de Morais.
 For his maternal family, he was great-grandson of botanist Joaquim Monteiro Caminhoá, great-grandson of the baron of Ribeirão, a direct descendant of Inácio de Sousa Vernek, whose family had important political and economic influence in the region; great-nephew of the baron of Maçambara, of the viscount of Cananeia, of the baron of Avelar e Almeida, of the baroness of Werneck, great-nephew of the baron of Santa Fé and great-nephew of the 1st baron of Santa Justa.

+Lacerda was named after Karl Marx (Carlos) and Friedrich Engels (Frederico).
 When he was a law student, Lacerda became sympathetic to left-wing ideas, but by the 1940s, he had transformed into a staunch anticommunist and conservative.

-He started his journalism career at Diário de Notícias (English: Daily News) in 1929.
+He started his journalism career at Diário de Notícias (English: Daily News) in 1939.
 In 1949 he founded the newspaper Tribuna da Imprensa (English: Press Tribune).

 Starting his political career in 1947, Lacerda was elected to the legislative chamber (city council) of the city of Rio de Janeiro.
 In 1950, he was elected a National Democratic Union representative for the state of Rio in the Chamber of Deputies.
 He became well known for his uncompromising opposition of the government of President Getúlio Vargas and even demanded the overthrow of Vargas.